 Peel and roughly chop the onion and the garlic cloves.

-Using a blender or a food processor, puree the onion, garlic, lemon juice and zest until smooth.
+Using a blender or a food processor, puree the shallot, garlic, lemon juice and zest until smooth.
 Add to the yoghurt mix, and adjust the seasoning.

 Slather the cauliflower with the yoghurt, and place the baking dish on the middle rack of the oven.